kashvo/drishti-identity-trust/README.md

 # Drishti — Identity Trust Framework

-> *From Sanskrit: the watchful eye.
-A system that never stops watching, never stops learning, and never gets it wrong twice.*
+> From Sanskrit: the watchful eye.
+A system that never
+> stops watching, never stops learning, and never gets
+> it wrong twice.

 ---

 ## The Problem

 Banks verify identity once — at login — and then walk away.
 But fraud doesn't happen at the door.
 It happens inside.

 Current rule-based systems are rigid.
 They cannot reason about combinations of signals they haven't seen before.
 They block genuine users with false positives.
 They miss real threats with false negatives.
-And in India, where UPI processes over 8,000 transactions every second - Each one instant, each one final — the system must be right before the money moves, not after.
+And in India, where UPI processes over 8,000 transactions every second — each one instant, each one final — the system must be right before the money moves, not after.

+Today's threats go further.
+Generative AI can clone a customer's voice in seconds.
+Deepfake tools can replicate faces convincingly enough to fool verification systems.
+Fraudsters no longer need to steal credentials.
+They manufacture identities.
+And systems that rely on a single signal — a voice match, a face scan, a known device — are no longer enough.

-Bank of Baroda serves an extraordinarily diverse customer base: a farmer in rural Gujarat making his first digital payment, and a startup founder in Mumbai making his fifteenth transfer of the day.
+Bank of Baroda serves an extraordinarily diverse customer
+base: a farmer in rural Gujarat making his first digital payment, and a startup founder in Mumbai making his fifteenth transfer of the day.
 Their normal looks nothing alike.
 A system that treats them the same will fail both.

 ---

 ## The Solution

-Drishti is an **Agentic AI-powered Identity Trust Framework** that continuously monitors user sessions across all digital banking channels.
+Drishti is an Agentic AI-powered Identity Trust Framework that continuously monitors user sessions across all digital banking channels.

-Instead of reacting to rules, Drishti **thinks**.
+Instead of reacting to rules, Drishti thinks.
 It maintains a quiet memory for every user — not their personal details, just their patterns.
 Their habits.
 Their normal.
 And when something breaks that picture, it doesn't immediately block.
-It **investigates first**, weighs what it knows, and then decides.
+It investigates first, weighs what it knows, and then decides.

+No single signal makes a decision.
+The agent reasons about the combination.
+A deepfake can clone a voice.
+It cannot simultaneously replicate how someone types, how they navigate, what they usually transfer, which device they always use, and where they always transact from — all at once, in real time.
+That combination is what Drishti watches.

 ---

 ## How It Works

 ```
+User Action
-User Action (login / transaction / device change / account recovery)
+(login · transaction · device change · account recovery)
         ↓
 Signal Collection
-(device fingerprint · location · behavioural signals · transaction context)
+(device fingerprint · location · behavioural biometrics
+· transaction context · session patterns)
         ↓
 Context Builder
 (live signals compared against per-user memory profile)